expel-io/cloud-resource-counter/README.md

 1. **RDS Instances.** We count the number of RDS instance across all regions.

-   * We do not qualify the type of RDS instance.
+   * We only count those instances whose state is "available".
    * This is stored in the generated CSV file under the "# of RDS Instances" column.

 1. **Lightsail Instances.** We count the number of Lightsail instances across all regions.